algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

 ### Algorithm

 Cache-oblivious matrix multiplication relies on essentially the same trick as the transposition.
-We need to divide the data until it fits into lowest cache (i. e. $N^2 \leq M$).
+We need to divide the data until it fits into lowest cache (i.e., $N^2 \leq M$).
 For matrix multiplication, this equates to using this formula:

 $$
 \begin{pmatrix}